r4fek/rsylla/CONTRIBUTING.md

 ## License

-By contributing to rscylla, you agree that your contributions will be licensed under both MIT and Apache-2.0 licenses.
+By contributing to rsylla, you agree that your contributions will be licensed under both MIT and Apache-2.0 licenses.